 The ripple effect is felt across the business with evidence at the project level emerging of better decisions.

 I’m still cautious because, well, you can lead people to knowledge but you can’t make them learn.
 But this week I received a text to let me know that in the last sponsor session we held our deputy Chief Financial Officer made an unexpected appearance.
 He turned up, joined in and enjoyed it.
 Through one simple act he committed to honing his own sponsorship craft and modelled what good looks like for everyone else.
 He showed that no one is too important, too senior to participate in and learn from the activities of 2017 the year of the sponsor.
 This is a great beginning and a journey that I look forward to sharing.

 Dr. Alicia Aitken is actively involved in several industry groups and peak bodies.
-She is a director of the International Centre for Complex Project Management, Chief Project Officer for Telstra Australia’s largest telecommunication company.
-Previously Alicia held the position of CEO, Human Systems International.
+She is the Chair of the International Centre for Complex Project Management and is currently the Head of Investment Management & Delivery at ANZ.
+She was previously Chief Project Officer for Telstra Australia’s largest telecommunication company and was also CEO, Human Systems International.
 Her experience ranges through several industries including Telecommunications, Banking & Finance, Defence & Aerospace, Pharmaceutical, Engineering & Construction, Mining, Oil & Gas and Government.
 Alicia holds a PhD in project management and psychology with a particular focus on how project managers cope with stress.
 Alicia is a regular keynote speaker at conferences around the world and contributes to academic programs at universities in both Australia and Europe.